 My name is Michelle Brown-Green.
-I am a web developer and digital marketing specialist living in the Dallas/Fort Worth area.
+I am a web developer and digital marketing specialist from Fort Wayne, IN.
+I have more than 20 years experience in the digital marketing space.
 My specialties are Shopify (for ecommerce) and WordPress (for services) development.
 My web design style is clean with pops of color.
 My design strategy is conversion-focused, so each project is heavily driven by how I can make the site convert better for your end goal and target audience.

 How I Got Into Web Development & Digital Marketing

 I became an entrepreneur at a young age.
 My father, a laid off GE employee, used to scavenge for junk washers and dryers, fix them up and sell them.
 I use to spend hours in the garage, watching him fix what previous owners obviously deemed worthless appliances.
 I was fascinated by the fact that he could turn garbage into something people were willing to pay $75 to $250 for.
 From this, my entrepreneurial thirst grew.